2020 IHF Women's Olympic Qualification Tournaments: Format

 On 10 January 2020, North Korea withdrew and was replaced by Kazakhstan.

 On 3 February 2020, China and Hong Kong withdrew and were replaced by Thailand.
 In October 2020, China requested to be reinstated because the tournaments were moved and the IHF granted that request.
 On 1 March 2021, China withdrew from the tournament due to COVID-19 travel restrictions.
-Because of that, Kazakhstan was moved to Tournament 2 and no other Asian team was available (Hong Kong declined a participation and Thailand did not respond prior to the deadline), meaning that Tournament 3 will be played with three teams.
+Because of that, Kazakhstan was moved to Tournament 2 and no other Asian team was available (Hong Kong declined a participation and Thailand did not respond prior to the deadline), meaning that Tournament 3 was played with three teams.
 Senegal withdrew on 9 March 2021 and was not replaced by another African team.

 Referees

 The referees were announced on 25 February 2021.

 Tournament 1

 Standings

 All times are local (UTC+1).